 \subsection{Centers of complex braid groups}

 A long-standing task in braid group theory has been to determine the centers of both $B(W)$ and $P(W)$.
-A final statement has been obtained in \cite{dmm}, completing previous results and conjectures of \cite{bmr} and \cite{beskpi1}:
+A final statement has been obtained in \cite{dmm}, completing previous results and conjectures (see for instance \cite[Theorem 2.24]{bmr} and \cite[Theorem 12.8]{beskpi1}):

 \begin{theo}(\cite[Theorems 1.1, 1.2, 1.3]{dmm}) Assume that $W$ is irreducible.
-The centers of $P(W),B(W)$ and $W$ are cyclic, respectively generated by elements $z_P,z_B,\bbar{z_B}$ satisfying $z_B^{|Z(W)|}=z_P$.
+The centers of $P(W),B(W)$ and $W$ are cyclic, respectively generated by elements $z_P,z_B,\pi(z_B)$ satisfying $z_B^{|Z(W)|}=z_P$.
 In particular, we have a short exact sequence

 \end{theo} The element $z_P$ is called the \nit{full-twist} of $W$, and it has a topological origin: it is the homotopy class of the loop $z_{x_0}:t\mapsto e^{2i\pi t}x_0$.
 If $x_1$ is another basepoint, and $\gamma$ is a path from $x_0$ to $x_1$, then it is easy to show that the concatenated paths $\gamma * z_{x_1}$ and $z_{x_0} * \gamma$ are homotopic.
 This means that the isomorphism between $B(W)=\pi_1(X/W,\bbar{x_0})$ and $\pi_1(X/W,\bbar{x_1})$ sends $z_P$ to the homotopy class of $z_{x_1}$.
 This allows us to define $z_P$ without mentioning the basepoint.